IES-Org/ies-possibilia/README.md

 This repository contains the development artifacts for the IES SDNP Possibilia ontology module.
 It follows the standard IES ontology development repository structure and incorporates shared IES tools and GitHub workflows.

-> **This repository is private and governed by the IES InnerSource Licence – Version 1.0.**
+> **This repository is private and governed by the IES InnerSource License – Version 1.0.**
 > It is intended solely for collaboration among IES-Org teams and authorised suppliers.
 > It is **not open source** and must not be disclosed, redistributed, or published externally.